Best 18650 battery charger

 What 18650 charger are you looking for?

-There are things you need to take into consideration before choosing your new battery charger.
+You need to consider certain things before choosing your new battery charger.
 You may not want or need all those bells and whistles.
-Or maybe your a bit geeky and love to know every detail about your batteries and analyze it.
+Or maybe you are a bit geeky and love to know every detail about your batteries and analyze them.

 Safety is of the utmost importance.
-Unfortunately, many, if not most chargers on the market are questionable and can do more harm than good.
+Unfortunately, many, if not most, chargers on the market are questionable and can do more harm than good.
 Please don’t buy a lithium-ion charger just based on the low price!
-BTW the list includes chargers for round cells that use slots, unlike a hobby charger.
-We don’t have any hobby chargers on the list, because we are only talking about 18650 batteries.
+By the way, the list includes chargers for round cells that use slots, unlike a hobby charger.
+We don’t have any hobby chargers on the list because we are only talking about 18650 batteries.

-These chargers have been tested thoroughly by BLF and CPF member HKJ.
+BLF and CPF member HKJ have tested these chargers thoroughly.
 The complete reviews will be linked in the descriptions.

 Looking for chargers that also fit a 21700 battery?
 Check out our 21700 chargers page.
 And don’t forget to check out our recommended flashlight batteries.